yurkomik/designers/README.md

     - open this file and set Password youd like to use (SITE_PASSWORD=type_your_password_here)

-    - Answer yes to start dev environment OR
+ 5. **RUN**
-    - go to http://localhost:3000/playground/weather-widget to test the app
+    - Answer yes to start dev environment OR go to http://localhost:3000/playground/weather-widget to test the app
     - enter the password from .env.local, no username/login or any username

     you may want to reopen cursor and open design folder so you will not need to navigate into it.

-    Now you are ready to edit playground pages in Chat.
-Ask Curor to make changes, implement other content, etc. Check resources for other components you may want to install.
+    **Now you are ready to edit playground pages in Chat.
+Ask Curor to make changes, implement other content, etc. Check resources for other components you may want to install.**